Date of Graduation

 The potential for thin layer spray disposal to enhance future LTMS goals is promising based on recent amendments to the Bay Plan and willingness of the LTMS agencies to consider new methods to reduce climate change related impacts.
 However, policy impediments in Section 404 permitting regulations for wetland fill need adjusting to account for climate change adaptation strategies in order to preserve existing tidal marsh habitat through the century.
 Planning and budgeting for future adaptation strategies is urgent now to ensure resiliency in tidal marsh habitat and overall shoreline resiliency for San Francisco Bay through this century.

 Hine, Scott K., "Adapting to Rising Sea Levels in San Francisco Bay: The Potential for Thin Layer Sediment Application to Enhance Tidal Marsh Resiliency through This Century" (2015).
-Master's Projects.
+Master's Projects and Capstones.
 275.